ttrabbits/CatanCounter/README.md

 # CatanCounter

-A tool to note and visualize the distribution of the dice spots.
+A tool to note and visualize the distribution of the outcome of dice.

 https://ttrabbits.github.io/CatanCounter/